 With the burden of the current situation around the world, managers could step up by being models of vulnerability.
 Asking for help and acknowledging difficulties shows other that it is okay for them to do so, as well.
 Personalize an experience that will be hard to find anywhere else.

-So, instead of throwing money or perks at a problem, start building creative HR policies and shifting your culture to one where people are thrilled to work in instead of one they can’t wait to leave.
+So, instead of throwing money or perks at a problem, start building innovative HR practices and shifting your culture to one where people are thrilled to work in instead of one they can’t wait to leave.